idriskhenchil/Post.js/README.md

   </form>
 </div>
   <script>
-      Fort.flash("#009DFF", "#000", "#6638F0");
+      Post.flash("#009DFF", "#000", "#6638F0");
   </script>
 </body>
 ```

 **Certain fields:**

 If you want to include only certain fields add a class named `ignore` to the field.
-Fort will not detect the field after you do so.
+Post will not detect the field after you do so.
 ##Effects
  * [Default](http://idriskhenchil.github.io/default/index.html) - `solid()`
  * [Gradient](http://idriskhenchil.github.io/gradient/index.html) - `gradient()`